spatie/laravel-db-snapshots/README.md

 # create a dump
 php artisan snapshot:create my-first-dump

-# make some changes to you db
+# make some changes to your db
 # ...

 # create another dump